Androz2091/discord-invites-tracker/README.md

 # [Discord Invites Tracker](https://npmjs.com/@androz2091/discord-invites-tracker)

 ⚠️ Discord invites tracker is still in development.
-It only supports Discord.js v12 for the moment.
 Star the project on [GitHub](https://github.com/Androz2091/discord-invites-tracker) to give support to the developers!

 Track the invites in your servers to know who invited who and with which invite!